-THE WELDON PROJECT is dedicated to funding social change and financial aid for those who are serving prison sentences for non-violent cannabis offenses.
-Through extensive partnerships throughout the legal Cannabis industry, THE WELDON PROJECT is an organization raising the bar for awareness, social justice, and social equity by providing unique ways for cannabis businesses and consumers to participate in a nationwide campaign aimed to provide relief to those targeted by prohibition and to lift the federal and state bans on cannabis.
+THE WELDON PROJECT is dedicated to funding social change and financial aid for those who are still serving prison time for cannabis-related offenses.
+Through extensive partnerships throughout the legal Cannabis industry, THE WELDON PROJECT launched the MISSION [GREEN] initiative to is raise the bar for awareness, social justice, and social equity by providing unique ways for cannabis businesses and consumers to participate in a nationwide campaign aimed to provide relief to those who have been negatively impacted by prohibition.

 “If we want to have a free and prosperous society, we have to be one of mutual aid, mutual benefit, and mutual respect”